 What is Seckel syndrome?

-This rare disease is an inherited syndrome, named for the pediatrician, Dr. Seckel, who published the first clinical cases of the syndrome in 1960.
+Seckel syndrome is a rare inherited syndrome, named for the pediatrician, Dr. Seckel, who published the first clinical cases of the syndrome in 1960.

 The main characteristics of the syndrome include intrauterine growth retardation (before birth), dwarfism, intellectual disability, microcephaly (a very small head), and a ‘bird-like’ facial appearance.